ymahtat-dev/pre-registration-ui/README.md

+# Pre-Registration Portal

+This repository contains UI code for Pre-Registration portal.
+Refer [here](https://docs.mosip.io/1.2.0/modules/pre-registration/pre-registration-user-guide) for details about the functions that a resident can perform via this portal.

-# Angular Build &amp; Deployment Guide
+## Build &amp; Deployment Guide

+The code is written in Angular JS.

 To start off we will be needing a Virtual Machine (VM) of at least 1 core processor and 4 GB memory with Red Hat OS installed.
 Please follow the following steps after the pre-requisites are met.